featbit/featbit/README.md

 Progressive Experimentation, which provides the ability to get online and offline feedback as quickly as possible.Use cases: `Beta testing and qualitative feedback`, `Experimentation and A/B testing`.

 ### Our Philosophy
-**Empower All teams to Deliver, Control and Experiment with the software**.
-To enable continuous innovation in product development and to maintain a healthy iteration heartbeat.
+◆ **Empower All teams to Deliver, Control and Experiment their software**.

+◆ Less self-developed but more reusable open source software.

 ## Getting Started